saawsm/SW32/README.md

 ## Disclaimer

 The SW32 comes with absolutely no warranty of any kind.
-The designs are free to use, under the conditions defined in the [License](LICENSE.md).
+The designs are free to use, under the conditions defined in the [LICENSE](LICENSE).
 Using the designs in original or modified form, implies acceptance of any and all associated risks and liabilities.

 * Use it entirely at your own risk.
 * Do not use it for anything safety-critical, medical, industrial, military, or illegal.